bfemiano/song_plays_workshop_tutorial/Putting_it_all_together.md

 ....
 ```

-Note: If you want to see the validation code you wrote in action, you can delete the contents under `data/output` and rerun the above command Luigi with `--minrows 10000000`.
+Note: If you want to see the validation code you wrote in action, you can delete the contents under `data/output` and rerun the above luigi command with an additional parameter: `--minrows 10000000`.
 You'll see the Spark application throw an exception and Luigi show `:(`.

 You have successfully completed this workshop!